jasonchristopher21/cs2030s-lab3-activity/README.md

 ```
 cd cs2030s-lab3-activity
 ```
-to access the director, and you are good to go!
+to access the directory, and you are good to go!

 ### Cloning a copy locally